anselnettles/doom-nukem/README.md

 • A feature-rich game stage, with a variety of environmental heights, nooks and un-even terrain.<br>
 • Fully original environmental textures, parsed internally from a HEX sprite graphics map.<br>
 • Collectible items, environmental events and details that are constantly shifting.<br>
-• An atmospheric setting and background music to support the moody story setting.<br>
+• An atmospheric setting and background music to support the moody story.<br>
 • A level-editor that allows the user to edit and adjust the game stage to their likings.</h3>
 </input></p></br>